 The Rustic Pathways Critical Issues Summit is a unique two-week experience.
-During the first week, Immersion Week, students will examine one of five global critical issues in local communities.
+During the first week, Immersion Week, students will examine one of three global critical issues in local communities.
 And the second week, Action Week, brings all students together for a GiveBackHack-style event focusing on skills like design-thinking and lean startup methods, and will feature issue experts, workshops, and community building.

 Rustic Pathways has partnered with GiveBackHack to create real change by sponsoring a design challenge with a $10,000 prize that will allow the winning team to support innovative solutions to the critical issues following the program.